 literary festivals, and book clubs.
 I was invited to lecture on food, war, and

-the Arab revolutions at such venues as the Chicago Council on Global Affairs,
+the Arab revolutions at places like the Chicago Council on Global Affairs,

-the Iraqi Cultural Center in Washington, and the Library of Congress.
+the Iraqi Cultural Center in Washington, D.C., and the Library of Congress.

 I am currently researching my next book, about food, economic violence, and wealth accumulation during World War I.